Shri Ammanavara Temple

 Shree Bhagavathi (Mahishamardini) Ammanavara Temple is located in Gundmi village, Saligrama, Udupi district.
 It is about 22 km from Udupi city in the state of Karnataka.

-It is a nicely-built temple for a very powerful goddess Mahishamardini, also called as Ammanavaru by beloved devotees.
+It honors the goddess Mahishamardini.
 This temple has a typical garbhagriha, prakaram, hebbagilu, pond (thirtha).
 There are Nandikeshwara, Naga devru, Kshetrapaala and Rakthakshi around the main deity as its family of gods in the temple premises.

-During Dussehra, Navratri is celebrated with great enthusiasm and has a huge following.
-This is very special as this is celebrated in a turn basis by the family of Maiya's as they follow this deity as their mane/kula devathe.